 This new Bulova AccuSwiss Type A-15 works in exactly the same way.

-Bulova has issued the watch as a limited edition run of just 500 pieces, so hurry to get one: they won’t be here for a long time.
+Bulova has issued the watch as a limited edition run of just 500 pieces, so hurry to get one: they won’t be here for long.

 Build quality: 4.5/5